google-research/tuning_playbook/README.md

         optimization tools that properly handle trials that diverge (see [Bayesian Optimization with Unknown Constraints](https://arxiv.org/abs/1403.5607)
         for an excellent way to deal with this issue).
-[Open-Source Vizier](https://github.com/google/vizier) has support for divergent points by marking trials as infeasible.
+[Open-Source Vizier](https://github.com/google/vizier) has support for divergent points by marking trials as infeasible, although it may not use our preferred approach from [Gelbart et al.](https://arxiv.org/abs/1403.5607), depending on how it is configured.
 -   At this point, we should also consider checking the performance on the test set.
     -   In principle, we could even fold the validation set into the training